EnkodoNL/tabbed-card-programmable/README.md

 As the original dev kinghat did not respond to my pull request (https://github.com/kinghat/tabbed-card/pull/105) for a long time, I decided to fork and publish this as a separate card.

-- Added support for conditional default index of tabs like this:
+- Added support for conditional default index of tabs using Jinja templates
 - Added support for hiding and disabling tabs using the `hide` and `disable` attributes.
 Both attributes support boolean values or Jinja templates that evaluate to boolean values.
+- Upgraded from deprecated `@material/mwc-tab-bar` and `@material/mwc-tab` to the newer `@material/web` package
+- Removed support for `isFadingIndicator` and `isMinWidthIndicator` attributes (no longer supported by Material Web)

 ![Tabbed Card](assets/tabbed-card.png)